erikaduan/advanced_r_notes/02_exercises/05_control-flow.md

 ### Handling invalid inputs to `if` statements

-Since an `if` statement should always evaluate to a single `TRUE` or `FALSE` (a single logical type), most other inputs will generate an error.
+Since a single `if` statement should always evaluate to a single `TRUE` or `FALSE` (a single logical type), most other inputs will generate an error.

 ``` r